 At BMT, we recognise that good governance is essential for driving improvements and achieving our objective to eradicate modern slavery.
-Insight and guidance are provided by our Ethics and Compliance Committee (ECC) who continue to provide leadership and engagement across our key ethics and compliance risks, including modern slavery.
+Guidance is provided by our Ethics and Compliance Committee (ECC) which continues to provide leadership and engagement across our key ethics and compliance risks, including modern slavery.

 The ECC comprises employees who represent our global business services and relevant business functions.
-The role of the ECC is to support compliance with legislation, deliver good governance, and drive ethical business behaviors.
-The ECC introduced the "Employee Code of Conduct" which sets out the standards of conduct that all employees (including contractors) are expected to meet across the business.
-They must undertake Employee Code of Conduct training every two years.
-This has now been embedded as part of our onboarding programme for all new joiners.
+The role of the ECC is to support compliance with legislation, deliver good governance, and drive ethical business behaviours.
+The ECC reviews and updates the "Employee Code of Conduct" which sets out the standards of conduct that all employees (including contractors) are expected to meet across the business.
+Employees are required to undertake Employee Code of Conduct training every two years.
+This is embedded as part of our onboarding programme for all new joiners.
+This year a Modern Slavery chapter was embedded, educating employees about modern slavery, and the procedures BMT has in place to mitigate the risks of modern slavery across daily operations.

 We have a confidential raising concerns hotline to ensure that employees can anonymously submit concerns regarding alleged Code violations or other matters.
-BMT's internal audit function checks for awareness, application and compliance with the Employee Code of Conduct on an ongoing basis.
+BMT's internal audit function checks for awareness, application, and compliance with the Employee Code of Conduct on an ongoing basis.